katiadobra/cv/README.md

 ## What's Inside?

-- Actual experience (no fluff about \"working in amazing teams\")
+- Actual experience
-- Actual technologies (no desperate namedropping of Bootstrap)
+- Actual technologies
-- Actual sarcasm (this README is basically a skills test — if you get it, congratulations)
+- Actual sarcasm (this README is basically a skills test)

 ## How to Use?